Writing Skills in PEL

 No discussion of college writing is complete without mention of plagiarism.
 Failure (either purposeful or unintentional) to cite sources is considered a serious problem in academic writing.
 You must acknowledge use of someone else's exact words both by using quotation marks and by offering an appropriate citation.
 You must acknowledge use of someone else's ideas, opinions or specific information, even if you summarize or paraphrase.
 You must be careful to attribute sources you have used in your text, and you must include a list of work(s) cited or references whenever you use sources.
 Failing grades on the assignment or for the course are typical penalties at Eckerd College for blatant plagiarism.

 PEL/LLV Writing Support

 To help you develop your critical reading and writing skills, PEL has designed weekly writing tutorial sessions to run parallel with the LLV classes.
 Tutorials meet each week to discuss writing issues and to help students prepare for the upcoming writing assignments.
-Tutors are also available to students as needed on an individual basis.
+Consultants are also available to students as needed on an individual basis.
 After LLV, you may consult with your adviser or contact the PEL office for additional information or referrals.
-In addition to PEL writing tutors, Eckerd College offers a Writing Center where trained consultants are available to help students with writing assignments.
+In addition to PEL writing consultants, Eckerd College offers a Writing Center where trained consultants are available to help students with writing assignments.
 PEL students should check with the PEL office to determine Writing Center hours since they are subject to change each semester.
 The Writing Center is not open during the summer.